microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     Functions:

-            iot_hub_trigger: eventHubTrigger
+            iot-hub-trigger: eventHubTrigger

     For detailed output, run func with --verbose flag.
     [2021-05-05T02:44:07.517Z] Worker process started and initialized.
-    [2021-05-05T02:44:09.202Z] Executing 'Functions.iot_hub_trigger' (Reason='(null)', Id=802803a5-eae9-4401-a1f4-176631456ce4)
+    [2021-05-05T02:44:09.202Z] Executing 'Functions.iot-hub-trigger' (Reason='(null)', Id=802803a5-eae9-4401-a1f4-176631456ce4)
     [2021-05-05T02:44:09.205Z] Trigger Details: PartionId: 0, Offset: 1011240-1011632, EnqueueTimeUtc: 2021-05-04T19:04:04.2030000Z-2021-05-04T19:04:04.3900000Z, SequenceNumber: 2546-2547, Count: 2
     [2021-05-05T02:44:09.352Z] Python EventHub trigger processed an event: {"soil_moisture":628}
     [2021-05-05T02:44:09.354Z] Python EventHub trigger processed an event: {"soil_moisture":624}
-    [2021-05-05T02:44:09.395Z] Executed 'Functions.iot_hub_trigger' (Succeeded, Id=802803a5-eae9-4401-a1f4-176631456ce4, Duration=245ms)
+    [2021-05-05T02:44:09.395Z] Executed 'Functions.iot-hub-trigger' (Succeeded, Id=802803a5-eae9-4401-a1f4-176631456ce4, Duration=245ms)
     ```

-    Each call to the function will be surrounded by a `Executing 'Functions.iot_hub_trigger'`/`Executed 'Functions.iot_hub_trigger'` block in the output, so you can how many messages were processed in each function call.
+    Each call to the function will be surrounded by a `Executing 'Functions.iot-hub-trigger'`/`Executed 'Functions.iot-hub-trigger'` block in the output, so you can how many messages were processed in each function call.

     > If you get the following error:

       ```output
-      The listener for function 'Functions.iot_hub_trigger' was unable to start.
+      The listener for function 'Functions.iot-hub-trigger' was unable to start.
 Microsoft.WindowsAzure.Storage: Connection refused.
 System.Net.Http: Connection refused.
 System.Private.CoreLib: Connection refused.
       ```

       Then check Azurite is running and you have set the `AzureWebJobsStorage` in the `local.settings.json` file to `UseDevelopmentStorage=true`.